zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 pod "rmq-rabbitmq-ha-1" force deleted
 ```

-The performance testing session may pause momentarily (and messages in the queue pile up) as the system recovers from the failure, failover, then resume with no messages lost (presuming enough time remains during testing, for all the the testing consumers to catch up).
+The performance testing session may pause momentarily (and messages in the queue pile up) as the system recovers from the failure, the queue fails-over eventualy resume with no messages being lost (presuming enough time remains during testing, for all the the testing consumers to catch up).

 ## Cleaning up